kvyb/llmace/README.md

 ## 🙏 Acknowledgments

 Built based on research by Qizheng Zhang, Changran Hu, and colleagues at Stanford University and SambaNova Systems.

+**Related Projects:**
+- [ACE-open](https://github.com/sci-m-wang/ACE-open) - Alternative research-focused implementation of the ACE paper

 Special thanks to the open-source community.

 ---